Vision & Guiding Principles

 Source: Municipal and Industrial Water Use Data, Utah Division of Water Resources

-Market Value of Agricultural Products Sold per Acre-Foot of Water Used
+Real Cash Receipts of Agricultural Products Sold per Acre-Foot of Water Used

-Great Salt Lake Surface Elevation
+Great Salt Lake Elevation Level Compared to Target Range

 Target: 4,198 - 4,205 ft